fontanf/generalizedassignmentsolver/README.md

 - it is also structured for decomposition techniques (Lagrangian relaxations, Column generation...)
 - it is well-studied, i.e. researchers have proposed many and various algorithms to solve it (branch-and-bound, cutting plane, large neighbourhood search, path relinking...)

+The first goal of this repository is for me to have reference implementations for classical algorithms and solvers.
+I'll also try to implement state of the art algorithms and provide free implementations.

 ## Lower bounds

 - Linear relaxation